Boxing icon Sylvester Stallone remains angry at the fact he was ousted from the royalties for his beloved Rocky franchise.

 “They say the definition of Hollywood is someone who stabs you in the chest.
 They don’t even hide it.”

 Asked by Eller if his attorney Jake Bloom said that, Stallone replied: “Yeah, in a roundabout way.
 You’re not going to get any more.

 “He said, ‘No one gets it.’
-I said, ‘I get it but, well, this is kind of an exception to the rule.’
-To tell you the truth, I was so preoccupied with other things I didn’t belabor it.
+I said, ‘I get it, but this is kind of an exception to the rule.’
+I was so preoccupied with other things I didn’t belabor it.

 “I think there was a certain code of business conduct, maybe not as much now, but back then, that you don’t ruffle the feathers of the golden goose.

 “The studio is all the power.
 The agency relies upon them.
 The attorneys are the go-betweens.